Soy milk: Soy odor

 Traditional East Asian soymilk has a "beany" odor, partly of hexanal, considered disagreeable by most Westerners.
 This is caused by the lipooxygenase (LOX) in the soy oxidizing the fat in the beans.
 Rehydrating the beans allows the reaction to proceed with the oxygen gas dissolved in soaking water.
 To eliminate the odor, one can either disable the LOX enzyme with heat or remove the oxygen dissolved in the water.
 The former can be achieved by soaking beans in hot water (a "hot grind"), skipping the soak entirely, or blanching the soy in water or steam first.
 The latter can be achieved by a variety of chemical means, such as adding glucose and glucose oxidase to consume the oxygen.
 The soybean cultivar also influences the odor and a mutant cultivar lacking LOX completely has been produced.

 The issue and preference of soy odor also affects products made from soymilk, especially tofu.
 See Tofu.

 Commerce

 With soybean production increasing worldwide during the early 21st century, and consumer interest in plant milks growing from demand in Asia, Europe, and the United States, soy milk became the second-most consumed plant milk (after almond milk) by 2019.
 Soy milk sales declined in the United States during 2018–19, mainly due to the rising popularity of almond milk and loss of market share to the successful introduction of oat milk.

-According to market research in 2019, the worldwide market for soy milk was growing at an annual rate of 6%, and was forecast to reach $11 billion in total commerce by 2025.
+Based on the latest data from Grand View Research, the soy milk market reached USD 5.51 billion in 2024 and is estimated to reach USD 7.4 billion by 2030.
+The estimated CAGR is 5.1% from 2025 to 2030.
 Growth in consumption was due mainly to expanding the flavors of sweetened soy milks and uses in desserts, whereas unsweetened soy milk was being used particularly in Asia-Pacific countries as an ingredient in snacks and various prepared foods.